fellipebrito/tic-tac-toe/README.md

 # tic-tac-toe

-## Usage
+## Install
 Make sure you have leiningen installed.
-If you don't know how to install, go to: [http://leiningen.org/#install]
+If you don't know how to install, go to http://leiningen.org/#install

-Start the repl and call the main function
+## Install
 ```
-lein repl
+lein run
-(-main)
 ```